jordi-torras-ai/n400-questions/README.md

 - **src/**: Python source code for the quiz application.

 ### Key Files:
 - `uscis_questions.numbers`: The master file for editing the questions.
-Update state-specific answers here.
+Update state-specific answers here as well as Congressional District question (there is only one).
 - `uscis_questions.csv`: The CSV file generated from the `.numbers` file, used by the quiz application.
 - `n400.py`: The main Python script for running the quiz.
 - Shell scripts: